OdlBB/ATFE0015-1-Fractality-as-a-health-indicator/README.md

-# Fractality in Heart Rate Signals - Master's Thesis
+# Exploring the Fractal Dynamics of the Heart Rate - Master's Thesis

 This repository contains the code developed for my master's thesis on fractality in heart rate signals.
 The aim of the thesis is to explore the presence of fractal patterns in biological data and investigate their potential implications.